-Dawn Burns, Academic & LRC Assistant
+Brenda Blair, Academic & LRC Assistant

 Ivy Tech Warsaw's Student Support Services are all designed to help you, the student, with life's challenges that could interfere with your success as a student.
 There are many forms of assistance and help available, which we are here to help you access and benefit from!

 This list is provided for informational purposes only.
 Ivy Tech cannot guarantee the quality or availability of the listed services.
 Contact listed agencies for more information on the services they offer.

 Child Care and Development